derekfrye/sql-middleware/docs/README.md

 - Default off.
 Enable at pool creation with the `*_with_translation(..., true)` constructors (or by toggling `translate_placeholders` on `ConfigAndPool`) to translate SQLite-style `?1` to Postgres `$1` (or the inverse) automatically for parameterised calls.
 - Override per call via the query builder: `.translation(TranslationMode::ForceOff | ForceOn)` or `.options(...)`.
 - Manual path: `translate_placeholders(sql, PlaceholderStyle::{Postgres, Sqlite}, enabled)` to reuse translated SQL with your own prepare/execute flow.
-- Translation runs only when parameters are non-empty and skips quoted strings, identifiers, comments, and dollar-quoted blocks; MSSQL is left untouched.
+- *Limitations*: Translation runs only when parameters are non-empty and skips quoted strings, identifiers, comments, and dollar-quoted blocks; MSSQL is left untouched.
+Basically, don't rely on this to try to translate `?X` to `$X` in complicated, per-dialect specific stuff (like `$tag$...$tag$` in postgres, this translation is meant to cover 90% of use cases).
-- Design notes and edge cases live in `docs/feat_translation.md`.
+- More design notes and edge cases live in [documentation of the feature](./docs/feat_translation.md).

 ```rust
 use sql_middleware::prelude::*;